SummerFields/SummerFields/README.md

 I take absolutely no credit for Lithium's original work.
 I am only updating this pack while he is gone so that people can continue to enjoy SummerFields.

-source of inspiration and thanks
+Source of inspiration and thanks
 --------------------------------

 * [Jolicraft][1], the first !